sbernauer/breakwater/README.md

 VNC sink options:
       --vnc-listen-address <VNC_LISTEN_ADDRESSES>
           VNC server listen address to bind to (multiple can be specified).
-Only one address of each IP version can be specified
+Only one address of each IP version can be specified.
+The default values listen on all interfaces for IPv4 and IPv6 packets [default: 0.0.0.0:5900 [::]:5900]
       --vnc-text <TEXT>
           Text to display on the screen [default: "Pixelflut server (breakwater)"] --vnc-font <FONT>